codemagic-ci-cd/codemagic-docs/content/troubleshooting/common-issues.md

 GitHub repositories won't show up in the dropdown while trying to add an app to Codemagic.

 ###### Solution
-This will be solved by disconnecting and connecting to the github integration again.
+Try disconnecting the GitHub integration and then connecting it again.